 - Rochester Airport Company continued to operate the airport under an operating agreement with the City of Rochester.

 - Airport was officially named 'Lobb Field'.

-- The Airport was moved to its present location and called 'Rochester Municipal Airport'.
+- A site was selected 8 miles south of downtown.
+The Airport was moved to its present location and called 'Rochester Municipal Airport'.

 - Airport is renamed ‘Rochester International Airport’ with the addition of a U.S. Customs facility.

-- Continued growth with on-airport development, including an Industrial park and Business park
+- RST sees continued growth with on-airport development, including an Industrial park and Business park.